 What is the Perpetual Inventory System?

-The perpetual inventory system involves tracking inventory after every or almost every major purchase.
-In perpetual inventory systems, the cost of goods sold (COGS) is updated in accounting records to ensure that the number of goods in a store or in storage is accurately reflected by the books.
+The perpetual inventory system involves tracking and updating inventory records after every transaction of goods received or sold through the use of technology.
+In perpetual inventory systems, a sale of a stock item increases cost of goods sold (COGS) and also is updated in accounting records to ensure that the number of goods in a store or in storage is accurately reflected in the inventory account.

-The perpetual inventory system is the opposite of the periodic inventory system, where a company maintains its inventory through physical counts on a definite scheduled and reoccurring basis.
-The major difference between perpetual and periodic inventory systems is that the former is done in real time while the latter shows the COGS in-between physical inventories.
+The perpetual inventory system is a more robust system than the periodic inventory system, which is where a company undertakes regular audits of stock to update inventory information.
+These audits include regular physical inventory counts on a scheduled and periodic basis.
+The major difference between perpetual and periodic inventory systems is that the former has a system that updates inventory information in real-time while the latter uses a more manual process.

 Increased Usage of a Perpetual Inventory System

-In recent years, however, as technology begins to take over every part of business and accounting practices and inventory can be calculated through the use of computers and scanners, perpetual inventory systems are becoming less burdensome.
+In recent years, however, the technology capability has increased and has improved business and accounting practices, inventory tracking systems can now be managed through the use of computers and scanners, perpetual inventory tracking has become less burdensome.

 Perpetual vs. Periodic Inventory Systems

-Most companies nowadays use the periodic inventory system, which involves scheduled inventory checks throughout every year.
-In most cases, periodic inventories are conducted a few times per year or even every month.
+Most small and medium-sized companies use the periodic inventory system, which involves scheduled inventory audits throughout every year.
+In most cases, periodic inventory counts are conducted a few times per year or even at the end of every month.

-Perpetual inventories are the solution to such an issue, giving accurate and updated information about inventory, COGS, and earnings continuously in real time.
+Perpetual inventories are the solution to such an issue, giving accurate and updated information about inventory levels, COGS, allows them to check on discrepancies in real-time.